Academic Program Approval and Review Process

 - New baccalaureate programs will be reviewed by the institution and the results forwarded to Council staff for review after five years.
 Upon a successful Council review, these programs will be placed on the regular institutional program review cycle.

 - New master’s degree programs will be reviewed by Council staff four years after implementation.
 Upon a successful Council review, these programs will be placed on the regular institutional program review cycle.

 - New doctoral programs will undergo an abbreviated interim review by Council staff after three years and a full review three years after the interim review.
 Upon completion of a successful abbreviated Council review, these programs will be put on the regular institutional program review cycle.

 Termed academic reviews are comprehensive program reviews which encompass an extensive review of the Academic College and its dependent Departments/Programs.
 The termed program review process is scheduled, supervised, and verified by the University Academic Council Executive Committee.

-2. Peer Review Analysis – each Collegiate Dean is encouraged to conduct a peer review utilizing an off-campus committee.
+2. Peer Review Analysis – Each Collegiate Dean is encouraged to conduct a peer review utilizing an off-campus committee.
 The committee is encouraged to evaluate the program on the same items as the Self Analysis.
 The peer review analysis should incorporate the use of at least 3 peers within the academic disciplines offered in the collegiate unit, with at least one individual being from out-of-state.
-Due: February 15.
+Due: March 15.

-4. The Provost/Vice President for Academic Affairs will then review the results with the President as part of an administrative review and managerial decision-making.
+4. The Provost/Vice President for Academic Affairs will then review the results with the President as part of administrative review and managerial decision-making.